FOSGames/Wave/README.md

 ## How to play?

-Use arrow keys to move the player and try to dodge various types of enemies.
+Use <kbd>arrow keys</kbd> to move the player and try to dodge various types of enemies.

 ## Credits